The Ultimate Easy Guide to Child Themes in WordPress (2025)

 Why Use a Child Theme in WordPress?

-• Resilient updates: Parent theme updates won’t overwrite your work.
+• Resilient updates: Parent theme updates do not overwrite your child theme files.

-• Cleaner maintenance: All custom CSS, template tweaks, and minor experiments live in one organized place.
+• Cleaner maintenance: All custom CSS and template tweaks stay together in one folder.

 When You Should (and Shouldn’t) Use a Child Theme